 For Unstructured type PDU Session, the default QoS rule does not contain a Packet Filter Set, and in this case the default QoS rule defines the treatment of all packets in the PDU Session.

 As long as the default QoS rule does not contain a Packet Filter Set or contains a Packet Filter Set that allows all UL packets, Reflective QoS should not be applied for the QoS Flow which the default QoS rule is associated with and the RQA should not be sent for this QoS Flow.

+NOTE x: Reflective QoS should not be applied for the QoS rule with additional Packet Filter.